Faith and Politics. Part 2.

 A bit more needs to be said about the left’s insistence that they alone are the real champions of social justice.
 Rudd in particular and the left in general make much of the idea that we need to be concerned about injustice, oppression and exploitation.
 They argue that we need to protect the weak, vulnerable and voiceless, and ensure that everyone is treated justly and fairly.
 Social justice must be our top priority.

 Good sentiments, those, but they need to be teased out a bit more.
 For example, conservatives would argue that the left seems to pick and choose its objects of care and concern.
-For example, why is it that the left tends to denounce America and the West so often and so loudly, but seems silent on dictators like Saddam, Kim Jung-Il or Castro?
+For example, why is it that the left tends to denounce America and the West so often and so loudly, but seems silent on dictators like Saddam, Kim Jong-Il or Castro?
 Why the selective outrage here?

 Indeed, why is America always the whipping boy of the left, while they remain silent on what is happening in places like Sudan, North Korea or the Muslim world?
 Why not denounce all forms of injustice?